Cherreads

 "Oh, it's you," she deadpanned, not even glancing his way.
 "And for the thousandth time, no, Obsidian, I didn't."

 That was it.
-Absynthe stopped dead in her tracks, turned on her heel, and clenched her fist.
+Absynthe stopped mid-stride, pivoted sharply, and clenched her fist.
 Before Obsidian could react, she delivered a swift, controlled punch to the side of his head.

-"You know exactly what that was for," she growled, turning on her heel and storming off.
+"You know exactly what that was for," she growled, already storming ahead.

-"Hey, Synth," Absynthe greeted her, a small smile breaking through her earlier scowl.
+"Hey, Sin," Absynthe greeted her, a small smirk breaking through her scowl.

 Absynthe and Obsidian exchanged a glance before nodding.